 Treejack scores are provided for three aspects of participant responses: success, directness, and speed.
 Successes, failures, and skips are also broken down into direct and indirect, and each Task is given an overall score.
 This article explains what each of these things mean.

-How many participants chose a correct answer.
+How many participants chose a correct destination

 A success score of around 80% or more is considered a good score for a task.

 The success score is also broken down into Direct and Indirect.